pedrorojasg/layer0-demo/README.md

 I found the challenge great to gain a first look how Layer0 works and their capabilities.

 It confuses me a bit that there were two routes.ts files, one in the root and one inside the src folder.
-It would be good to explain this better in the docs and / or in the challenge
+It would be good to explain this better in the docs and / or in the challenge.

 +++++++++++++++++
 # Layer0 Traditional Template